-Earlier this month I had the opportunity to experience dinner and a show at The Sultan’s Tent in Toronto.
-This opportunity was given to me by a company that you might be familiar with if you’ve ever shopped for gift cards.
+Earlier this month I had the opportunity to experience dinner and a show at The Sultan's Tent in Toronto.
+Read on to get my honest opinion on the experience!

 LifeExperiences is an experiential gifting program that lets you gift experiences to your loved ones, instead of giving them more "stuff".
 The company offers a range of experiences from skydiving to helicopter rides, yoga sessions to dance lessons, as well as wine and foodie outings.
 You may have seen their gift cards at Shoppers Drug Mart and other retailers.